GeekyAnts/sample-supply-chain-ethereum/README.md

 5. Migrating to ganache

-_Note depending on ganache cli/ui you my need to change truffle.js port settings Current listing on port : 7545_
+_Note depending on ganache cli/ui you my need to change truffle.js port settings Current listing on port : 7545_ you may need to change it to 8545 etc.

         truffle migrate --network development  --reset --all